nikitans2298/Data-Analysis-Project/Excel Project/README.md

 # 📊 Excel Project
 ## 🚀 Overview
-This Project contains an analysis of India's Consumer Price Index (CPI) trends based on different commodity groups, sectors (Rural, Urban, and Combined), and time periods (Year and Month).
+This project contains an analysis of India's Consumer Price Index (CPI) trends based on different commodity groups, sectors (Rural, Urban, and Combined), and time periods (Year and Month).

 ## 📈 Insights Provided